-In addition to setting yearly goals, it’s important to set monthly goals that help you to stay on track and remain focused while you work towards your larger goals.
+In addition to setting yearly goals, it’s important to set monthly goals that help you stay on track and remain focused while you work towards your larger goals.
 By clearly outlining what you intend to achieve for the month ahead, you will work towards making each day intentional and boosting your productivity.
-Compose a monthly checklist that will help you track and monitor your progress on a monthly basis.
-Additionally, seeking to understand your reasons behind why you are working towards each individual goal will keep you motivated as achieving goals brings a sense of fulfillment.
+Compose a monthly checklist that will help you track and monitor your progress every month.
+Additionally, seeking to understand your reasons behind why you are working towards each goal will keep you motivated as achieving goals brings a sense of fulfillment.

 Your monthly plans should outline how you will achieve your goals